-Note that while deconstructions often end up darker, edgier,sadderand more cynical than the normal version, with the deconstructive process often producing catharsis or seeming satirical by revealing the Fridge Horror inside a given instance of Trope, there is no reason they have to be.
+Note that while deconstructions often end up darker, edgier,sadderand more cynical than the normal version, there is no reason they have to be.
 Deconstructions can exist anywhere on the Sliding Scale of Idealism Versus Cynicism.
 Expanding on the Dungeons & Dragons example above, a cynical deconstruction would involve the food-creating clerics either being enslaved for their powers or becoming the ruling class in a Dystopia, while an idealistic deconstruction would involve the alleviation of scarcities and hardships based on class.
 Either one is perfectly valid.

 Reconstruction is when the trope is then put back together, usually in a way that strengthens the trope.
 Think of it as Deconstruction taking apart your broken car engine, and Reconstruction puts it back together so it runs again.
 Deconstruction and reconstruction can become Cyclic Tropes.
 A set of conventions is established (the initial "construction" of the genre or ideas that are used in the story), this set of conventions is played straight until some author gets bored or frustrated with the implications the fantasy brings and decides to show us the unworkability of these conventions via a deconstruction of them.
-Atop the ruins, a more realistic narrative (i.e. one that accepts the criticisms of the earlier deconstruction) is then built via reconstruction, and in the future, this narrative gets deconstructed, etc. Cycles of deconstruction and reconstruction are basically how a genre or a trope evolves.
+Atop the ruins, a more realistic narrative (i.e. one that accepts the criticisms of the earlier deconstruction) is then built via reconstruction, and in the future, this narrative gets deconstructed, etc. Cycles of deconstruction and reconstruction are a major elements how genres and tropes evolve.
 In philosophy, this evolution is also known as thesis-antithesis-synthesis.

 Please note: This page has been edited for clarity's sake.
 Please do not add any more examples.
 Add them to Genre Deconstruction or Deconstructed Trope or the appropriate subtrope.
 Where possible please move examples to these subtrope pages.
 This page is about deconstruction as a method, and thus should be stripped down to meta-examples.